JimMcL/EatUp/README.md

 https://jimmcl.github.io/EatUp

 # TODO
-Some sort of progress indicator?
+- Some sort of progress indicator.

-Show/email people their scores to motivate them?
+- Show/email people their scores to motivate them.
 Just present overall success/fail counts?
-If so, then we would need to somehow address issues with learning
+If so, then we would need to somehow address issues with learning.
+- Inform people about "a" and "n" keypresses (Bruno Buzatto)
+- Record mouse travel distance - starting position of mouse might skew timing results (Bruno Buzatto)

+# Changes
+- Made buttons bigger on phones (thanks to Matt Bulbert) - 20-May-2019